800-WIN-WIN1

 'Third Party' Car Accident Claim

-This type of claim involves seeking compensation directly from the at-fault driver's insurance company.
+This type of auto accident case involves seeking compensation directly from the at-fault driver's insurance company.
 Many accident victims choose this approach since they believe the at-fault driver and his or her insurance company should be the ones that compensate accident victims.

 But dealing directly with another driver's insurance company can be complicated.
 If you attempt to do so on your own, be prepared to receive a settlement offer almost immediately from the at-fault driver's insurance company.